Master of Science in Mathematics

 We offer an M.S. in Mathematics with degree options in Pure Mathematics, Applied Mathematics and Statistics.

-- Please refer to http://www.unr.edu/grad/graduation-and-deadlines for other important graduation deadlines.
+- Please refer to the Graduate School for important graduate deadlines, dates and requirements.

-Within the M.S. program students can choose one of three program options: Pure Mathematics, Applied Mathematics, or Statistics.
-(Note: We are currently revising our course offerings, and the outdated information below will be revised before the Spring 2017 semester.)
+Within the M.S. program students can choose one of three program options: Pure Mathematics, Applied Mathematics, or Statistics. ( Note: We are currently revising our course offerings, and the outdated information below will be revised.)

 This option provides a solid foundation in the theoretical aspects of mathematics.
 To graduate, students must successfully complete: